openaps/AndroidAPSdocs/docs/EN/Usage/Smoothing-Blood-Glucose-Data.md

 (Smoothing-Blood-Glucose-Data)=
 # Smoothing blood glucose data

-If BG data is jumpy/noisy AAPS may dose insulin incorrectly resulting in high or low BG.
+If **BG** data is jumpy/noisy, AAPS may dose insulin incorrectly resulting in highs or lows.
 If you observe errors in your CGM data it is important to disable the loop until the problem is resolved.
-Depending on your CGM such issues may be due to the CGM configuration or sensor problems/site issues.
-You may need to replace your CGM sensor to resolve this.
+Depending on your CGM, such issues may be due to the CGM configuration in **AAPS** (as explained further below); or CGM sensor site issue (which may require replacing the CGM sensor)

 Some CGM systems have internal algorithms to detect the noise level in the readings and AAPS can use this information to avoid giving SMBs if the BG data is too unreliable.
 However, some CGMs do not transmit this data and for these BG sources 'Enable SMB always' and 'Enable SMB after carbs' are disabled for safety reasons.